alexisbosman/OxyBooster_OnePlus2/README.md

 #OxyBooster

 This flashable zip was designed to remove excessive files (bloatware) from the OxygenOS system.
-Additionally, it installs a few build.prop tweaks.
+Additionally, it installs a few build.prop tweaks.please

-For the geeky ones out there, please refer to these files for more details:
+Please refer to these files for more details:
 ```
 debloater.sh
 buildprop.sh